 Are you acclimated to looking at the patient’s mouth or to send your patient to the dentist?

-Physicians – login or join SERMO to continue reading and join this conversation.
+Physicians – login or join SERMO to continue reading about the connection between oral health and other issues.